What Is eCommerce Fulfillment?

 In-House Fulfillment

-With an in-house fulfillment model, also known as merchant fulfillment, the eCommerce merchant handles all aspects of fulfillment internally, including warehousing, inventory management, order processing, picking, packing, and shipping.
+With an in-house fulfillment model, also known as merchant fulfillment, the eCommerce retailer handles all aspects of fulfillment internally, including warehousing, inventory management, order processing, picking, packing, and shipping.
 The business maintains its own fulfillment centers or warehouses to store inventory, and the entire fulfillment process is managed by the company’s own staff.

 In-house fulfillment provides businesses with greater control over the fulfillment process and allows for more customization and flexibility.
 But it requires significant infrastructure, resources, and expertise to effectively manage fulfillment operations.